Early Years Foundation Stage at Stoke Heath Primary School

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

-This term, the children will be focussing on the topic ‘Ourselves, Our family and Celebrations’, much of which follows the children’s ideas and interests.
-Throughout the term they will be doing lots of creative activities as well as lots of phonics and number activities.
-We will be focusing on recognising our numbers to 10 and phonic sounds and jingles.
+This term, the children will be focussing on the topic ‘The Animal World’, much of which follows the children’s ideas and interests.
+However they will be including learning about pets, how to look after them and their different habitats Throughout the term they will be doing lots of creative activities as well as lots of phonics and number activities.
+We will be focusing on learning a variety of nursery rhymes.